 Optimizing Response to Methadone Maintenance Treatment Higher-Dose Methadone, Maxwell,S., Shinderman, M. (Abstract Only) For full text, contact: J Psychoactive Drugs, Vol Apr-Jun, 1999

-The “Dear Doctor” Letter, Dr. Shinderman’s (CAP’s) letter for use by his MMT patients to educate their physicians regarding the treatment of pain, drug interactions, anti-viral therapy and organ transplants as they are related to methadone maintenance.
+The “Dear Doctor” Letter, Dr. Shinderman and Showalter’s (CAP’s) letter for use by their MMT patients to educate their physicians regarding the treatment of pain, drug interactions, anti-viral therapy and organ transplants as they are related to methadone maintenance.
 MMT practitioners are encouraged to adapt CAP’s letter to their needs.

 Methadone Dose and Retention During Treatment of Heroin Addicts with Axis I Psychiatric Co- morbidity, Icro Maremmani, MD, Orietta Zolesi, MD, Mirella Aglietti, MD, Giada Marini, MD, Alessandro Tagliamonte, MD, Marc Shinderman, MD, Sarz Maxwell, MD., J Add Dis Vol 19, No 2, 2000